tuomas2/automate/docs/source/official_extensions/arduino.rst

 This is all that is needed for receiver.
 What this does is sets ``home_address``, ``device_address`` and ``virtualwire_tx_pin`` in your Arduino receiver device correctly.
-You must connect your RF receiver device to digital pin 11.
+You must connect your RF receiver device to digital pin 11 and tranmitter VCC to digital pin 12 (push to transmit, PTT).
 Now you can control this device remotely like this:

 .. literalinclude:: transmitter_app.py